Herbert E. Klarman: Biography

-Klarman was born in Chmielnik, Poland and emigrated to New York City in 1929.
-He graduated from James Monroe High School and earned his bachelor's degree in economics from Columbia University in 1939 and his doctorate in public finance from the University of Wisconsin in 1946.
+Klarman was born in Chmielnik, in modern day Poland, from a Jewish family.
+At the time it was part of the Military General Government of Lublin, Austria-Hungary.
+He emigrated to New York City in 1929.
+He graduated from James Monroe High School and earned his bachelor's degree in economics from Columbia College in 1939 and his doctorate in public finance from the University of Wisconsin–Madison in 1946.
 Klarman was the author of numerous articles and books on the economics of healthcare and was considered a "leading authority" on the economics of healthcare.
 His 1965 book The Economics of Health, which was commissioned by the Ford Foundation, is considered a significant early piece of literature on how standard economic principles could be applied to medical care.

 His students included David Guzick, former president of University of Florida Health.